This post may contain affiliate links. Please read our disclosure policy.

-These gluten free rice krispie treats are a gluten free version of the iconic treats, and made with the simplest pantry ingredients.
-Find out all the tips and tricks to get them just rightโplus a way to make them with homemade marshmallows, too!
+These gluten free rice krispie treats are a gluten free version of the iconic treats, and made with simple ingredients you have in your pantry.
+Find out all the tips and tricks to get them just right, and even troubleshoot along the way if something goes wrong!

 The web is crawling with recipes for rice krispie treats.
-Even Kellogg's itself, the company that makes the original crisp rice cereal, Rice Krispies, has a recipe for the iconic childhood treat.
+Even Kellogg's itself, the company that makes the original crisp rice cereal, Rice Krispies, has a recipe for the iconic childhood treat that you could make gluten free using gluten free crispy rice cereal.
 Of course, Kellogg's rice krispies are not gluten free, but that's not why I'm sharing a recipe for gluten free rice krispie treats.

 I'm here to tell you that my recipe for these homemade treats is better than Kellogg's recipe because: